Rabbits will spend a large amount of their time eating. It is improtant that we give them the correct things to eat.

 What are the consequences of feeding my rabbit a poor diet?

 Dental problems are very common in rabbits fed a bad diet with low hay content.

 This is due to rabbit's teeth continuously growing and so wearing down as they chew the hay.
 When not enugh hay is fed the teeth will overgrow and can make eating very difficult.

 Severe dental problems can even be fatal if not picked up early.

-Clinical signs your rabbit may have a dental problem include:
+Clinical signs your rabbit may have a dental problems and needs pet dental care include: